It Wasn't Tech Neck

 She’s grown up knowing some days I can’t.

-I’m not a doctor.
-I can’t tell you what’s causing your neck pain.
-But if you’ve been explaining it away for as long as I did, you’re not doing it wrong.
-The appointments kept ending the same way for me too.
+I can’t tell you what’s causing your pain.
+If you’ve been explaining it away for as long as I did, you’re not imagining it.
+If posture changes and stretches haven't touched it, keep asking.